corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ### Non-requirements:

 * CDS will not provide functionality for automatic update installation.
 Node administrator will still have to stop-update-restart their nodes manually.
+* CDS is not intended to be used to update the platform itself.

 ### Target solution